vertesy/Seurat.utils/FUNCTIONS.md

 - #### `UpdateGenesSeurat()`
 Update genes symbols that are stored in a Seurat object.
 It returns a data frame.
 The last column are the updated gene names.
 - #### `plot.UpdateStats()`
-Plot the Update Statistcs.
+Plot the Symbol-update statistics.
 Works on the data frame returned by `UpdateGenesSeurat()`.

 ## metadata.manipulation.R